CagayakeGirls/malilib-neoforge/README.md

 </div></center>

-MaFgLib (or MaLiLib-Forge) is a library mod used by Masa's mods NeoForge port.
+MaFgLib is a library mod used by Masa's mods NeoForge port.
 It contains some common code previously duplicated in most of the mods, such as multi-key capable keybinds, configuration GUIs etc.

 [Original Repo Readme](Original-README.md)